rilma/Miscellaneous/README.md

 14. This query calculates [the median value] (MySQL/median.sql) of geographic latitudes stored in a table available at [HackerRank] (https://www.hackerrank.com/challenges/weather-observation-station-20).

 15. List hackers in a [leader-board] (MySQL/leaderboard.sql) according to the total score of challenges: [HackerRank] (https://www.hackerrank.com/challenges/contest-leaderboard).

+16. A query to find [the total quantity] (MySQL/quantity.sql) of products ordered.
+It requires the databases available at [w3schools.com] (http://www.w3schools.com/sql/)